 We arrived for both the largest football match in the city (with riot police lining every street) and the Belgrade marathon (which was drastically different from my favorite day in New York).

 - “Walking tour” There are free walking tours that run daily, or you can do what we did and create your own (click for our map), check out the itinerary below – you can see almost everything in <2 hours.
 Best of all, nearly all of Belgrade’s attractions are free (and are local, not tourist, spots)

 - Belgrade Underground – our one paid tourist activity, and glad we did it.
 A great (and passive) way to discover the hidden underground places from Belgrade’s 38 times being conquered, including Yugoslavian bunkers, ancient Roman ruins, and Ottoman buried wells.
 12 Euro.

-Eating, Drinking, and Nightlife:
+Eating, Drinking, and Nightlife in Belgrade: